Allocating marketing budgets is difficult.

 Once you have estimated how many leads you need to reach your sales goals, then it’s time to assess the potential cost and ROI of each.

 During this step, T-Co. calculated that increasing mailer activity according to the new goals would lead to a total spend of $12,000/month (an increase of only $6,000 due to bulk ordering rates), but that this increase would only lead to a gain in B2B clients.

 To pursue new homeowner clientele via digital marketing, Wendy consulted with a marketing agency about what it would cost to attract 2500 new leads each month.
 The marketing agency suggested starting with a monthly SMM budget, which includes the cost of ads and the cost of professional management, of $12,500/month.
-In addition to ads, the digital marketing agency suggested a how-to video series at a one time cost of $12,000.
-The idea would be to attract inbound leads, potential customers actively searching for a products like T-Co.’s.
+In addition to ads, the digital marketing agency suggested a how-to video series at a one-time cost of $12,000.
+The idea would be to attract inbound leads, potential customers actively searching for a product like T-Co.’s.

 Learn about cost per lead, and two other key marketing metrics.